alessandrosp/alessandrosp.github.io/_drafts/a-draft-post.md

 Note: because of the way Twitter works, average_links refers to both external links and images.

-## Sentiment analysis
+## Sentiment Analysis

 I used the [Polyglot package](http://polyglot.readthedocs.io/en/latest/Sentiment.html) to compute some rough sentiment scores for each candidate's tweets.
 I chose Polyglot as it's one of the few packages to offer localization in Italian.
-Note that Polyglot only offer a polarity score (-1.0, 0.0 or +1.0) for words.
-Sentiment scores were computed by averaging the polarity score for each tweet.
+Note that Polyglot only offers a polarity score (-1.0, 0.0 or +1.0) for words.
+Sentiment scores were then computed by averaging the polarity scores for each token.

 Specifically:

-- Loaded the data from TinyDB
+- Loaded the preprocessed data from TinyDB
-- Cleaned the tweets
- - Removed links
- - Removed hashtags
- - Removed mentions
-- Computed polarity for each word via Polyglot
+- Computed polarity for each token via Polyglot
-- For each tweet an average polarity was computed (ignoring words with polarity equal to zero)
+- For each tweet an average polarity was computed (ignoring tokens with polarity equal to zero)
 - Tweets with an average polarity (i.e. sentiment score) smaller than zero were labeled as *negative*, with an average polarity equal to zero *neutral* and with an average polarity higher than zero *positive*
-- The code is available [here](https://github.com/annoys-parrot/twitter-ita-politics-2017/blob/master/sentiment-analysis.py)
+- The code is available [here](https://github.com/annoys-parrot/twitter-ita-politics-2017/blob/master/sentiment_analysis.py)

 The results are summarized below.
 Candidates are presented from far-left to far-right, with anti-establishment party M5S in the middle.

 ![Stacked bar plot]({{ "/assets/images/sentiment-plot.svg" | absolute_url }})

 Right parties seem to have an higher percentage of negative tweets.
-While this could be the result of a precise communication strategy, it's also important to note that the government was left-wing in 2017 and thus it makes sense for right parties to be more critical about the overall economical and political landscape.
+While this could be the result of a precise communication strategy, it's also important to note that the government was left-wing in 2017 and thus it makes sense for right parties to be more critical about the overall economical and political state of the country.

-## Keywords analysis
+## Keywords Analysis

 For each candidate, a list of 25 keywords was computed by analysing their tweets and comparing them against the other five candidates.

 Specifically:

-- Loaded the data from TinyDB
+- Loaded the preoprocessed data from TinyDB
-- Cleaned the tweets
-  - Removed links
-  - Removed mentions
-  - Removed special characters
-  - Cast everything as lowercase
 - Created a single string containing for each candidate all of her or his tweets
 - Computed the tfidf matrix
 - Selected the top 25 words with highest tfidf score for each candidate

 The results are summarized below.
 Candidates are presented from far-left to far-right, with anti-establishment party M5S in the middle.